My favourite knife Steels

 In the same way that these carbides give the steel excellent wear-resistant properties, it also reduces the toughness.
 In hard use, the steel can be prone to microchipping, and I would not suggest using knives of this steel as a crowbar ( I wouldn't suggest using any knife as a crowbar though).
 "Reduces" is the operative word here though, Niolox is still very tough steel.

 I love using this steel on my friction folders as for general day to day tasks this knife will remain sharp pretty much forever.

 This photo is of my Goliath friction folder in Niolox steel.

-The steel is tough and takes a really keen edge.
+The steel is tough and takes a keen edge.
 The steel holds an edge well and it sharpens with relative ease.
-All of this will contribute to making an excellent professional chef knife in a stainless steel.
+All of this will contribute to making an excellent professional chef knife in stainless steel.

 For what treatment of AEB-L I have found 61 on the Rockwell scale to be the best Rockwell hardness for kitchen knives, customer feedback is that it holds a great edge, does not chip out easily and is easy to maintain sharpness.